brendony/brendony.github.io/_posts/2020-09-17-swim-meet-software.md

 As an example, I was able to add user accounts and login to my App in less than an afternoon.
 It's functionality that I've coded in my professional capacity, and this time, it was so easy it felt like I was cheating.

 Anvil.
-It's great.
-Check it out.
+I think it's great.
+I encourage you to check it out.